Co-Editor-in chief, Fiction Editor

 Beth Beatrice Smith is a full-time Associate Professor in the English Department at Nassau Community College.
 She received her BA in English from Wesleyan University and her MFA in creative writing from The New School.
-She is a former chair and active member of the Creative Writing Project.
+She is a co-chair of the Creative Writing Program.

 Izolda Maksym is a full-time Associate Professor in the Art Department at Nassau Community College.
 She holds an MFA in Design and Technology from Parsons School of Design and a BFA in Computer Graphics from New York Institute of Technology.
 She works for numerous web and software design companies in New York City where she designs award winning web sites.